 "Stir it Up Sunday" traditionally falls on the Sunday just before Advent and is the time to make the Christmas pudding.

-The collect in the Anglican Prayer Book for that Sunday would read,
+A collect in the Anglican Prayer Book for that Sunday reads,

 "Stir up, we beseech thee oh Lord,

 *has 13 ingredients, for Christ and his 12 disciples.

 *is stirred from East to West to recall the magi who visited the baby Jesus.

 *is stirred by every member of the family for good luck.

 *sometimes has a coin baked within it and the finder is assured wealth for the coming year.